|

 Wheat berries are the whole kernals of wheat that have not been ground

 into flour.
 Look for them in bins in your natural food store.
-Bragg liquid aminos are similar
+If you

-this chili alone or serve it over cooked grains or baked potatoes.
-We
+our vegetable chili alone or serve it over cooked grains or baked

 always make a double batch and freeze half of it.